rombie/contrail-controller/specs/bgp_mvpn.md

 Target would be the export target of the vrf (so it would get imported into vrf.mvpn.0 in the egress pe)

-PMSI Flags: Leaf Information Required 1 (So that egress can initiate the join for the pmsi tunnel) (Similar to RSVP based S-PMSI, Page 251) TunnelType is expected to be only Ingress-Replication and Label is always expected to be 0.
+PMSI Flags: Leaf Information Required Set (So that egress can initiate the join for the pmsi tunnel) (Similar to RSVP based S-PMSI, Page 251) TunnelType is expected to be only Ingress-Replication and Label is always expected to be 0.